s4ke/Master-Thesis/src/md/050-benchmarks.md

 PArrows performed in our benchmarks with little to no overhead.
 Tables \ref{tbl:meanOverheadSharedMemory} and \ref{tbl:meanOverHeadDistributedMemory}
-clarify this once more: The PArrows-enabled versions trade blows with their vanilla counterparts when comparing the means over all cores of the mean overheads.
+clarify this once more: The PArrows-enabled versions trade blows with their vanilla counterparts when comparing the means of the mean overheads over all different core counts.
-If we combine these findings with the usability of our DSL, the minor overhead induced by PArrows is outweighed by their convenience and usefulness to the user.
+If we combine these findings with the benefits of our DSL, the minor overhead induced by PArrows is outweighed by their convenience and usefulness to the user.